 The accrual for interest receivable is calculated on a proportional basis of the expired period of the term of the investment.
-Interest receivable is included in the amount of receivables in the balance sheet.
+Interest receivable is included in the amount of receivables in the statement of financial position.

 Loans and advances

 Loans and advances are recognised at amortised cost using the effective interest rate method, after assessing required provisions for impairment.